 - counseling to determine the presence of emotional causes

 Dyspareunia treatments are based on the cause of the condition.
 If your pain is caused by an underlying infection or condition, your doctor may treat it with:

 - topical or injectable corticosteroids

-- Have sex when you are your partner are relaxed.
+- Have sex when you and your partner are relaxed.